 Refusing the Breath or Blood Alcohol Test

 Idaho has an implied consent law which makes it mandatory for all drivers arrested for the crime of DUI to provide a breath, urine, or blood test to determine their blood alcohol content.
+Under the state’s chemical test laws, there are consequences for failing to comply by providing a sample of your breath, urine, or interfering with authorities whose mandate includes drawing blood for BAC testing.
 Drivers who refuse to submit to a legally required sobriety test face a potential fine of $250, suspension of their driver’s license, and an ignition interlock device requirement.

 Further, the refusal to cooperate with the required blood alcohol content test may be viewed as evidence of guilt.
 It can be presumed to indicate that the defendant was aware that his/her BAC was over the Utah DUI limit at the time of the request for the test.